slotix/dbconvert-streams-website/docs/targets/postgresql/index.md

 # {{ $frontmatter.title }}

-DBConvert Stream Writer supports PostgreSQL databases version 10 and later as a target database for writing data collected from a source.
+DBConvert Streams Writer supports PostgreSQL databases version 10 and later as a target database for writing data collected from a source.

 Follow the instructions on this page to set up PostgreSQL as a target.